 Studies compare the antioxidant content of natural sweeteners to sugar products such as white sugar, corn syrup, and agave nectar, the results show that maple syrup, blackstrap molasses, and raw honey have more antioxidants.

-Maple syrup can make a good natural sweetener as long as it is in a small quantity and eaten with whole foods.
+This syrup can make a good natural sweetener as long as it is in a small quantity and eaten with whole foods.
 It does contain some nutrients and benefits but not a high quantity of vitamins and minerals compared to vegetables, fruits and good proteins and fats.

 Remember it still is sugar just better than refined sugar.
 You don’t want to be having ‘sugar highs’ then ‘sugar crashes’ from any sugar.

-Maple syrup does contain some nutrients while white sugar has no nutrients at all.
+It does contain some nutrients while white sugar has no nutrients at all.

 It supplies small quantities of important minerals: zinc, manganese, potassium and calcium.
 And 1 tablespoon of maple syrup contains about: 52 calories.
 Go here for more Maple Syrup Nutrient information.